 We will make sure that you have access to information, guidance and support when deciding if a break from studies is possible and if it is the right thing for you.
 We will also support you during your break and your return to study.

 A break in study should not be for any longer than one year and is for a minimum of one semester.
 Students studying on apprenticeship courses may take a shorter break, only where their employer confirms the requirement to do so.A break in studies should not be within one month of the assessment period in the the academic calendar.
+Students studying on apprenticeship courses may take a shorter break, only where their employer confirms the requirement to do so, and we will treat these types of breaks in study differently.
+If this applies to you, please see your course handbook for more information.

 Any break in your studies will still count towards your registration period.